VamshiJanagani/Project/README.md

 Numpy- It is an open-source numerical Python library.
 Matplotlib- Visualisation with python sklearn.
-Preprocessing- This package provides several common utility functions and transformer classes Seaborn as sns- Seaborn is a data visualization library in Python based on matplotlib.
+Preprocessing- This package provides several common utility functions and transformer classes Seaborn as sns- Seaborn is a data visualization library in Python based on matplotlib

                                  Data Collection

 ML depends heavily on data, without data, it is impossible for a machine to learn.
 It is the most crucial aspect that makes algorithm training possible.
 In Machine Learning projects, we need a training data set.
 It is the actual data set used to train the model for performing various actions.